jmptrader/gofixedlength/README.md

 	out, err := gofixedlength.Marshal(myStruct)
 	// out == "this      00000123452015-01-14000123.123"

-String offsets are zero based.
+Offsets are zero based.
 Field filling is based on data type: for text types it will be spaces, while numbers will be right-aligned and filled with zeroes.
 Floating-point values are printed with the specified number of decimals (two by default).
 `time.Time` fields are printed with the specified layout.